 To meet the climate targets, increasing the use of renewable energy sources and reducing fossil fuels are essential.
 The increase in renewable energy makes matching supply and demand increasingly important.
 The amount of energy produced using sun and wind varies greatly, not only from hour to hour but also between seasons.
 This energy cannot always be used right away, but to a growing extent it cannot be offered to the grid operator because there is no capacity.

 During the day, the demand for electricity varies continuously.
 In industrial production plants, huge peaks in demand occur during the day and at night.
 As electric cooking, heating and driving increase, we will see huge demand peaks in residential areas in the early evening.

 Storage of sustainably generated electricity plays an important role in the energy transition.
-Battery systems that store electrical energy for later use unburden the electricity network and ensure greater ﬂexibility and reliability.
+Systems that store electrical energy for later use unburden the electricity network and ensure greater ﬂexibility and reliability.
 Supply and demand can be matched in a way that is as energy-efficient as possible.
 In business parks, for example, storage can ensure ongoing power during outages.
 In solar parks, inefficient peak loads can be counteracted.
 Energy generated by wind turbines can be stored and sent to the grid when demand is highest.
 In response to the draft Climate Policy Programme, the Dutch grid operators have called for the abolition of the net metering scheme for solar panels and the subsidization of home battery storage.
 They see this as an important part of the solution to current grid congestion.

-The municipality of Utrecht wants to ensure that solar panels on roofs in the city generate more than three times as much electricity in 2030 than they did in 2020.
-But that energy has to be transferred to the grid or stored.
 Congested grids and storage require collaboration between (local and national) government, industry, grid managers and electrical engineering experts.
 Only through smart policy and targeted investment will it be possible to achieve our climate targets.